 One of the things Mike enjoys most, besides taking photographs, is taking people along with him to some of his favorite locations.
 Sharing the experiences he loves with others is very fulfilling.
-For 2017, Mike will open up three of his photo safari tours to fellow wildlife enthusiasts and photographers and have up to four participants join him on his travels.
+For 2019, Mike will open up three of his photo safari tours to fellow wildlife enthusiasts and photographers and have up to six participants join him on his travels.
 First trip will be to India to find Bengal tigers, Asian elephants, Sloth bears and numerous bird species.
 Second trip goes to Ecuador and the Galapagos and the third trip takes us to the pristine wilderness of the high Arctic, East Greenland and Iceland.

 There are no cost to accompany him on his tours.
-Participants just pay their own way and if they choose to do so, they are welcome to use the travel providers Mike is utilizing to facilitate his trips.
+Participants pay their own way and if they choose to do so, they are welcome to use the travel providers Mike is utilizing to facilitate his trips.
 Please contact him if you would like to join Mike on these adventures and share some of his and your travel tales and experience in photographing wildlife.
-You can follow Mike on Facebook , Instagram , Twitter and his Blog to keep up with his global wildlife tours.
+You can subscribe to Mike on Facebook , Instagram , Twitter and his Blog to follow his travels.

-Click on his Hummingbird and Bird Photography page to see more photos from previous trips.
+Click on my Hummingbird and Bird Photography page to see more photos from previous trips.

 Profile * Blog * Animals * Birds * Prints * Wallpapers * Videos * Tours * Equipment * Reviews